NCCCO Virtual Meeting Code of Conduct

-In addition, without prior written consent from NCCCO, participants should not copy or take screen shots of activity that takes place in the virtual space.
+In addition, without prior written consent from NCCCO, participants should not make or distribute any audio or visual recordings, screen shots, or photographs of activity that takes place in the virtual space during NCCCO meetings.

 NCCCO reserves the right to take any action deemed necessary or appropriate in response to any violations of the foregoing code of conduct, including immediate removal from the meeting without warning.
 NCCCO reserves the right to prohibit persons from attending any future meeting, virtually or in person.